Chapter 19: The Tragedy at Ong Thanh 062025

 phrased words were nothing more than cries for help.
 It was Clark's way

-Terry had been trying to fill his father's shoes but he lacked the
+Terry had been trying to fill his father's shoes, but he lacked the

 maturity and aptitude for this deadly business.
-He had graduated second
+He had graduated

-Minh Triet?
+foe like Vo Minh Triet?

 War is awful.
 It's not a place to learn how to lead.
 Terry would